 - Which spinal nerves come out of the affected area of the spinal cord

 - Walking and mobility problems.
-The nerves that control the leg muscles don't work properly below the area of the spina bifida defect, causing muscle weakness of the legs, sometimes involving paralysis.
+The nerves that control the leg muscles don't work properly below the area of the spina bifida defect.
+This can cause muscle weakness of the legs and sometimes paralysis.
 Whether a child can walk typically depends on where the defect is, its size, and the care received before and after birth.

 - Orthopedic complications.
 Children with myelomeningocele can have a variety of problems in the legs and spine because of weak muscles in the legs and back.
-The types of problems depend on the level of the defect.
-Possible problems include a curved spine (scoliosis), abnormal growth or dislocation of the hip, bone and joint deformities, muscle contractures and other orthopedic concerns.
+The types of problems depend on the location of the defect.
+Possible problems include orthopedic issues such as:

 - Bowel and bladder problems.
 Nerves that supply the bladder and bowels usually don't work properly when children have myelomeningocele.
 This is because the nerves that supply the bowel and bladder come from the lowest level of the spinal cord.